List of current National Hockey League broadcasters

-The following is a list of current (entering 2025–26 NHL season) National Hockey League broadcasters.
-With 25 teams in the U.S. and 7 in Canada, the NHL is the only one of the four major professional sports leagues in the United States and Canada that maintains separate national broadcasters in each country, each producing separate telecasts of a slate of regular season games, playoff games, and all seven games of the Stanley Cup Finals.
+The following is a list of current (entering 2026–27 NHL season) National Hockey League broadcasters.
+With 25 teams in the U.S. and seven in Canada, the NHL maintains separate national broadcasters in each country, each producing separate telecasts of a slate of regular season games, playoff games, and all seven games of the Stanley Cup Final.
 Games are also shown on multiple regional sports networks in both countries.

 Regional TV broadcasters

 The following is a list of local TV and radio broadcasters for each individual team.
 Toronto Maple Leafs regional TV broadcasts are split between Rogers Communications' Sportsnet Ontario and Bell Canada's TSN4.
-Even though Rogers has bought out Bell's stake on the Maple Leafs' parent company Maple Leaf Sports & Entertainment in 2024, it did allow Bell to continue broadcasting a select number of Maple Leafs games on television as part of a content rights agreement.
-The Buffalo Sabres, Carolina Hurricanes, Dallas Stars, and St. Louis Blues do television/radio simulcasts.
+Even though Rogers bought out Bell's stake in the Maple Leafs' parent company Maple Leaf Sports & Entertainment in 2024, it did allow Bell to continue broadcasting a select number of Maple Leafs games on television as part of a content rights agreement.
+The Buffalo Sabres, Carolina Hurricanes, Columbus Blue Jackets, Dallas Stars, and St. Louis Blues do television/radio simulcasts.
 Not all teams televise their preseason games.

 A select number of teams have resumed broadcasting games on terrestrial television affiliates; teams such as the Chicago Blackhawks, Vegas Golden Knights, Florida Panthers, Dallas Stars, Anaheim Ducks, Seattle Kraken, and Utah Mammoth have utilized this approach.